 More than 5,000 motorcyclists are killed in the United States each year in accidents, and an additional 84,000 are injured.
-According to the Minnesota Department of Public Safety (DOP) and KAALTV (the local ABC affiliate), motorcyclist deaths in Minnesota are up 43% in the last 3 years.
+According to the Minnesota Department of Public Safety, motorcyclist deaths in Minnesota are up 43% in the last 3 years.
 In 65% of motorcycle deaths, the rider wasn’t wearing a helmet.
-There are 243,972 motorcycles registered in Minnesota.

 Per vehicle miles traveled, motorcyclist fatalities are 28 times higher than passenger car occupant fatalities in traffic crashes.
 According to the Insurance Information Institute, the peak time for deadly weekday motorcycle crashes is between 3 p.m. and 6 p.m.
 On weekends, the prime time for fatal motorcycle accidents is between 6 p.m. and 9 p.m.
 Roughly one-third of cyclists are killed in crashes in which the motorcyclist or the other driver has been drinking.

 At Tyroler Leonard Injury law, we fight for our clients who have been injured in motorcycle accidents so they get the compensation they deserve.
 Some of our most successful motorcycle accident cases include:

 - $500,000 Policy Limits Settlement For A Man Injured In A Wisconsin Motorcycle Accident.

 - $300,000 Settlement For A Child Who Suffered Scarring After Being Thrown From His Uncle’s Motorcycle.